-Method 4: For months in which the only interpolated values are for total groundwater pumping or total surface water use, the monthly average proportion of total groundwater to total surface to represent current conditions and only simulated water use data from 2011 on was used for this interpolating exercise.

-water use is employed to estimate the other total water use category (either total groundwater pumping or total surface water use) (Figure 6-3).
+Method 4: For months in which the only interpolated values are for total groundwater pumping or total surface water use, the monthly average proportion of total groundwater to total surface water use is employed to estimate the other total water use category (either total groundwater pumping or total surface water use) (Figure 6-3).

-These four methods employed together provide monthly estimates for each category of water use for groundwater pumping and surface water for water year 2019, putting the most confidence in the linearly interpolated values (from Method 1).
-Certain monthly category values estimated using Method 2 above had to be slightly adjusted in order to agree with the linearly interpolated total groundwater pumping or total surface water use amount when one or more groundwater or surface water categories (e.g., "Other Agricultural Pumping", "Vineyard Surface Water Use", etc.) are interpolated from the linear interpolated total groundwater/surface water amount agrees well with the proportion of the other linearly interpolated total groundwater/surface water amount agrees well with the proportion of the other linearly interpolated water use category for that particular month.46 Interpolated and estimated monthly water use values are presented in Table 6-2 for water year 2019.
+These four methods employed together provide monthly estimates for each category of water use for groundwater pumping and surface water for water year 2020, putting the most confidence in the linearly interpolated values (from Method 1).
+Certain monthly category values estimated using Method 2 above had to be slightly adjusted in order to agree with the linearly interpolated total groundwater pumping or total surface water use amount when one or more groundwater or surface water categories (e.g., "Other Agricultural Pumping", "Vineyard Surface Water Use", etc.) are interpolated from the linear interpolation method (these months were September and October).
+Adjustments were minor, indicating that the linearly interpolated total groundwater/surface water amount agrees well with the proportion of the other linearly interpolated water use category for that month.
+50 Interpolated and estimated monthly water use values are presented in Table 6-2 for water year 2020.
 Consistent with methods applied in the Basin Analysis Report, pumping volumes reported for Semi-Agricultural and Urban groundwater use were reduced to exclude areas supplied by municipal water systems that report water delivery data separately.

-The estimated agricultural water uses for water year 2019, along with data from years since 2013, are summarized in Table 6-3.
-Groundwater use comprised 81% of agricultural water use in 2019.
-Surface water use, supplied primarily by diversions occurring within the Subbasin, comprised 16% of agricultural water use in water year 2019.
-Recycled water use comprised 3% of agricultural water use in 2019.
-Accuracy data are not available for the water year 2019 estimates of agricultural water use in the Subbasin.
+The estimated agricultural water uses for water year 2020, along with data from years since 2013, are summarized in Table 6-3.
+Groundwater use comprised 81% of agricultural water use in 2020.
+Surface water use, supplied primarily by diversions occurring within the Subbasin, comprised 16% of agricultural water use in water year 2020.
+Recycled water use comprised 3% of agricultural water use in 2020.
+Accuracy data are not available for the water year 2020 estimates of agricultural water use in the Subbasin.
 Additional study and data collection are planned to occur regarding water use and water conservation practices (see Sections 8.1.4 and 8.1.5).
 The planned efforts will provide a basis for evaluating the accuracy of unincorporated area water use estimates.

-46 Adjustments to the groundwater pumping components totaled 127 acre-feet for the water year.
+50 Adjustments to the groundwater pumping components totaled 127 acre-feet for the water year.
 Adjustments to the surface water use components totaled 58 acre-feet for the water year.